 At Sovereign Hill

-Tickets to ‘Blood on the Southern Cross’ are available with day entry to Sovereign Hill and a two-course, pre-show dinner.
+Tickets to ‘AURA’ are available with day entry to Sovereign Hill and a two-course, pre-show dinner.
 You can also choose to stay overnight at the Sovereign Hill Hotel.

 At Sovereign Hill